alexandergall/bf-sde-nixpkgs/README.md

 daemon to interact with the control-plane from the command line (e.g. to initiate a reload of the configuration, see the [documentation](https://github.com/alexandergall/packet-broker/blob/master/README.md) for details).
-The `configd.py` script needs the `jsonschema` and `ipaddress` modules as well as the `bfrt_grpc` module provided by the `bf-drivers` package at runtime.
+The `configd.py` script needs the `jsonschema` module as well as the `bfrt_grpc` module provided by the `bf-drivers` package at runtime.
 The daemon also uses a configuration file in JSON and a schema to validate it.

-Here is the Nix expression we're going to use to create the package
+Here is the Nix expression we're going to use to create the package (as usual remove the `withAsic` override to work with the Tofino model only)

 ```nix
 let